carlcraig/tc-angular-chartjs/README.md

 Just place one of these directives on a `canvas` element to create a Chart.js chart.

-You will also want to give the chart some `data` and `options`.
-These can be provided via the `chart-options` and `chart-data` attributes.
+You will also want to give the chart some `data`, `options` and `plugins`.
+These can be provided via the `chart-options`, `chart-data` and `chart-plugins` attributes.

-For data structures and options please refer to [Chart.js documentation](http://www.chartjs.org/docs/)
+For data structures, options and inline plugins please refer to [Chart.js documentation](http://www.chartjs.org/docs/)

 You can also handle chart clicks via the `chart-click` attribute.